 Testing should be performed on a regular basis to ensure newly discovered threats and vulnerabilities are discovered and remediated before any potential attacker detects and exploits them in the wild.
 In addition to regular security assessments demanded by regulatory and compliance standards, network security audits should also be completed when:

-Aptive’s services definitions are below that should help your company identify what security assessment service you require or speak to a consultant on live chat:
+Aptive’s services definitions are below that should help your company identify what security assessment service you require.

 A network security audit against your organisation simulating a real-world attack, testing is conducted internally from within the network testing your companies external defences against attack or internally to simulate insider threats.